 Now, to be scientific, we would have to also pick a control group, but we haven’t done that.
 To be candid, this is like one of those clinical trials where they stop the control group for moral reasons once the initial data comes in.
 We don’t need to know if proprietary companies would do as well — we don’t think that’s likely.
 But even if so, the more efficient capital use by COSS companies greatly excites us.

 Capital, thoughtfully applied to COSS businesses in bad times, is a big countercyclical advantage.

-The selection of 50 companies was to some degree arbitrary, in the sense that we applied a few rules to identify COSS companies (who directly capture value from their OSS) according to our definition.
+The selection of 50 ~ companies was to some degree arbitrary, in the sense that we applied a few rules to identify COSS companies (who directly capture value from their OSS) according to our definition.
 We did not include companies like Facebook or Google who contribute greatly to open source development, but whose primary business (indirect value capture) is not open source development.
 In other words, primarily proprietary companies with open source activities.
-We excluded the blockchain/cryptocurrency world given the economics and primitives involved are highly orthogonal to COSS companies who focus on building and selling a product to enterprises customers as a service or packaged offering — other methodology notes appear in the table.
+We excluded the blockchain/cryptocurrency world given the economics and primitives involved are highly orthogonal to COSS companies who focus on building and selling a product to enterprise customers as a service or packaged offering — other methodology notes appear in the table.

 75% (30 out of 40) of OSS projects behind COSSI companies were started during recessions